ibm-cloud-docs/virtual-servers/vsi_dedicated_pricing.md

 Dedicated host pricing is inclusive of all vCPU, RAM, local storage, and uplink port speed components as instances are provisioned onto dedicated hosts.
 For more information about pricing, see the [Virtual servers provisioning calculator ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/virtual-servers/calculator){: new_window}.

-With dedicated hosts, additional local storage discs are available on first, second, third, fourth, and fifth discs.
-There is also additional capacity up to 400 GB on each secondary disc.
+With dedicated hosts, additional local storage disks are available on first, second, third, fourth, and fifth disks.
+There is also additional capacity up to 400 GB on each secondary disk.

 Hourly instances can be provisioned on hourly and monthly hosts.
 Monthly instances can only be provisioned on monthly hosts.